 Loss of appetite

-If they are not eating then you will need to try and encourage them to eat.
-Fresh Parsley, grass or dandelions are a favourite food to encourage a sick rabbit to eat again.
+If your rabbit is not eating then you will need to try and encourage them to eat.
+Fresh Parsley, milk thistle, freshly picked grass or dandelions are a favourite food to encourage a sick rabbit to eat again.
 Gently wave some food or hay in front of your rabbit’s face and keep doing it.
 Follow them when they turn away also.
 They will eventually get a little irritated and mad with you and go to bite at what you are waving at them and this is when they may start eating it.
 Keep trying and just watch your fingers!

 - No droppings or diarrhoea